Belize City Cruise Port: Tips, Attractions, Weather

 Mayan Ruins of Altun Ha

 Ruins of the Mayan civilization are found throughout Belize with one major site only 30 miles north of Belize City.
-Known as “Altun Ha”, these are the closest and most accessible Mayan temple-pyramids to Belize City.
+Known as “Altun Ha”, these are the closest and most accessible Mayan temple-pyramids for shore excursions that embark from Belize City.

-Nevertheless, most folks visit Altun Ha on a day tour because reaching the site with public transportation involves a two mile hike through hot and humid jungle lasting about 30 to 45 minutes.
-Cruise line prices start at about $90 to $100 per person with discounts for children.
+Nevertheless, most people visit Altun Ha on a day tour because reaching the site with public transportation involves a two mile hike through a sometimes hot and humid jungle lasting about 30 to 45 minutes.
+Cruise line prices usually start at about $90 to $100 per person with discounts for children.

 Farther out and more impressive Mayan ruins that are available as shore excursions include Lamana and Xunantunich.
 Their prices start at more than $100 per person.